Sacha Jenkins: Education

-Jenkins graduated from William Cullen Bryant High School in Woodside, New York in 1990.
-Afterwards, he attended Brooklyn College and City College of New York.
+Jenkins graduated from William Cullen Bryant High School in Astoria in Queens, New York in 1990.
+He went to Brooklyn College and City College of New York.
 In 2000, Jenkins was awarded a fellowship to the Graduate School of Journalism via National Arts Journalism Program at Columbia University.

 Career

 In 1988, Jenkins published his first 'zine—Graphic Scenes & Xplicit Language—one of the earliest magazines dedicated to graffiti art.
 In 1992, Jenkins and childhood friend Haji Akhigbade established Beat-Down Newspaper, a very early hip-hop newspaper.
 Beat Down's music editor was future blogger Elliott Wilson.

-In June 1994, following a falling out between Akhigbade and Jenkins, Jenkins and Wilson co-founded ego trip magazine.
-The magazine published 13 issues during the next four years —with content spanning everything from rap to skateboarding to punk rock to interviews bearing Count Chocula's byline.
-Eventually, there were Ego Trip books (ego trip's Book of Rap Lists and ego trip's Big Book of Racism) and Ego Trip television series ["Race-O-Rama" (2005), "ego trip's The White Rapper Show" (2007) and "Miss Rap Supreme" (2008)] — all carried by VH1.

-Jenkins himself has written and produced a number of film and television projects.
-In 2005 he began working as a writer on season one of Aaron McGruder's hit series The Boondocks.
-In 2011, Jenkins was executive producer of "50 Cent: The Origin of Me" — a documentary that traces the genealogy of rapper Curtis "50 Cent" Jackson.
+In June 1994, after a falling out between Akhigbade and Jenkins, Jenkins and Wilson co-founded ego trip magazine.
+The magazine published 13 issues during the next four years—with content spanning everything from rap to skateboarding to punk rock to interviews bearing Count Chocula's byline.
+Eventually, there were Ego Trip books (ego trip's Book of Rap Lists and ego trip's Big Book of Racism) and Ego Trip television series ["Race-O-Rama" (2005), ego trip's The White Rapper Show (2007) and Miss Rap Supreme (2008)]—all carried by VH1.
+Jenkins himself wrote and produced a number of film and television projects.
+In 2005, he began working as a writer on season one of Aaron McGruder's hit series The Boondocks.
+In 2011, Jenkins was executive producer of "50 Cent: The Origin of Me"—a documentary that traces the genealogy of rapper Curtis "50 Cent" Jackson.